Zuk3s/movies-room/README.md

 - ⬜ Create a user reviews and rating section
 - ⬜ Create about page
 - ⬜ Implement animations on the component card
-- ⬜ Cerate slider component on Home page
+- ⬜ Create slider component on the Home page

 ## 🛠️ Tech Stack